 (2) If under section 167 an infringement notice is issued to an alleged offender in respect of an alleged offence under this Act of illegally selling, supplying, consuming or storing liquor, or of unlawfully possessing liquor, or of possessing liquor for an unlawful purpose, and the modified penalty is paid and the notice is not withdrawn, any liquor, including any container or packaging, that relates to the offence and has been seized is forfeited.

-[Section 172A inserted by No. 59 of 2006 s.
+[Section 172A inserted: No. 59 of 2006 s.
 56.]

 Part 7 — General